Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-zookeeper/clickhouse-keeper.md

 For existing systems that currently use Apache Zookeeper, you can consider upgrading to clickhouse-keeper especially if you will upgrade clickhouse also.

-But please remember that on very loaded systems the change can give no performance benefits or can sometimes lead to a worse perfomance.
+But please remember that on very loaded systems the change can give no performance benefits or can sometimes lead to a worse performance.

 The development pace of keeper code is [still high](https://github.com/ClickHouse/ClickHouse/pulls?q=is%3Apr+keeper) so every new version should bring improvements / cover the issues, and stability/maturity grows from version to version, so